mitchelllisle/data-privacy-papers/README.md

 <div class="arxiv-entry">
-  <h3><a href="http://arxiv.org/abs/2607.05802v1">Failure Privacy and Safe Collective Expression</a></h3>
+  <h3><a href="http://arxiv.org/abs/2607.05802v2">Failure Privacy and Safe Collective Expression with Social Assurance Contracts</a></h3>

   <p><b>Published on:</b> 2026-07-07T03:55:31Z</p>
   <details>
     <summary>More Details</summary>
     <p><b>Authors:</b> Matthew Cashman</p>
-    <p><b>Summary:</b> Widely held views can go unspoken when speaking out alone invites retaliation.
-I recast such silence as a problem of safe coalition formation.
-When safety comes in numbers, there is a largest group that could speak safely.
-Open organizing must stay safe every step the way, making for a cascade of speaking up that stops short of that largest group.
-Social assurance contracts need safety only at the destination, and get there by keeping commitments private until enough people have joined: a tunnel to the largest safe group.
-If no member may ever regret joining, such failure privacy is necessary, not merely sufficient.</p>
+    <p><b>Summary:</b> Controversial views sometimes remain unspoken because they invite retaliation.
+However, a sufficiently large group could speak safely if only they spoke together.
+Speaking one-by-one may encourage others, but retaliation against early participants can stop the cascade before a protective group forms.
+A social assurance contract privately collects signed commitments and publishes them only when all signers will be safe.
+I show that such contracts can tunnel beneath this exposure barrier to safe coalitions the public speaking cascade cannot reach.
+Doing so requires private commitments and joint publication.</p>
   </details>
 </div>